-Our most significant partner is C&A Foundation, who have been on a mission to make fashion a force for good since 2014.
-They believe that fashion can be fair and sustainable, but that radical change is needed across the industry to reach this goal.
-Together, we deliver groundbreaking projects that make a real difference.
-Fashion for Good – the world’s first collaborative innovation platform for sustainable fashion — is one recent example: this industry-wide initiative was launched by C&A Foundation, with C&A as one of its first brand partners.
-Fashion for Good supports the development of circular fashion, with other leading brand partners such as Kering, adidas, PVH, Target, Zalando, and Stella McCartney, among others.
-In 2018, we continued our work with Fashion for Good to help transform the apparel sector by supporting the Fashion for Good-Plug and Play Accelerator Programme for start-ups and the Scaling Programme to encourage adoption of innovations, as well as the Good Fashion Fund to catalyse access to finance, the creation of guides for use in developing Cradle to Cradle CertifiedTM apparel, and the Fashion for Good Experience—an interactive museum for sustainable fashion innovation.
+Our most signiﬁcant partner has been C&A Foundation, which in 2020 became part of the newly launched Laudes Foundation.
+Together, we continue to deliver groundbreaking projects that make a real diﬀerence.
+Fashion for Good – the world’s ﬁrst collaborative innovation platform for sustainable fashion — is one recent example: this industry-wide initiative was launched by C&A Foundation, with C&A as one of its ﬁrst brand partners.
+Fashion for Good drives the transformation of the fashion industry towards a circular fashion system with the support and collaboration of its leading brand partners.
+In 2019, we continued our support of Fashion for Good in their mission to transform the apparel sector by supporting the Fashion for Good Accelerator Programme for start-ups and the Scaling Programme to encourage adoption of innovations, as well as contributing to the creation of guides and toolkits, for use in developing Cradle to Cradle CertiﬁedTM apparel and in the Fashion for Good Experience — an interactive museum for sustainable fashion innovation.

 The Sustainable Apparel Coalition (SAC)

-The Sustainable Apparel Coalition’s vision is of an apparel, footwear, and home textiles industry that produces no unnecessary environmental harm and has a positive impact on the people and communities associated with its activities.
-It plans to achieve this through promoting supply chain transparency and pioneering assessment tools.
+The vision of the Sustainable Apparel Coalition is of an apparel, footwear, and home textiles industry that produces no unnecessary environmental harm and has a positive impact on the people and communities associated with its activities.
+It plans to achieve this by promoting supply chain transparency and pioneering assessment tools.
 Our industry focus as one of the founding members of the SAC has led C&A to become one of the main drivers of an update to the Higg Module – a key sustainability tool – which will benefit the apparel sector as a whole.
 Industry convergence by way of the widespread adoption of the Higg Module is key to the success of the SAC.